Computer networking has various purposes which include:

 i.
 The failure of the central computer does not affect the operations of the other terminals (reliability) processing load is shared equally hence no time wastage (improved performance and reduced time wasting)

 ii.
-Relatively cheap -Distributed data processing considerably lowers the cost of data sharing and networking across an organization comprising several minicomputers that cost significantly
+Relatively cheap -Distributed data processing considerably lowers the cost of data sharing and networking across an organization by comprising several minicomputers that cost significantly

 less than mainframe machines.